 Attendees are encouraged to bring a special dish that has historical, personal meaning to the attendee.
 The inaugural potluck session included dishes with origins in Mexico, Korea, China, India and 1950s USA (a gelatin mold dish with special meaning to one faculty member).

 The simplest processes are able to infuse inclusion and inspire others.
 A visual diversity and inclusion presence in the decanal unit is vital to our shared mission and vision.
 Part of the diversity and inclusion showcase includes “Acceptance Practiced Here” signs and pins being offered to faculty and staff to promote LGBTQ awareness.
-Dean Lewis has also provided the Diversity and Inclusion Task Force with a dedicated showcase that will highlight diversity and inclusion themes and initiatives regularly.
+Dean Lewis has also provided the Committee on Diversity and Inclusion with a dedicated showcase that will highlight diversity and inclusion themes and initiatives regularly.
 Photos, stories, and artifacts are showcased attractively.

 Gung-Ho is a popular culture motivational and productivity text that tells the story of Andy Longclaw, an American Indian who transformed a business culture by embracing American Indian teachings and finding meaning in everyday activities.
 Gung Ho has three central tenets based on spirit animals within American Indian culture.
 The goose, beaver, and squirrel emphasize camaraderie, shared collaboration/duties and meaningful work, respectively.

-The Diversity and Inclusion Task Force aims to continue the Gung Ho initiative by infusing the three tenets of the spirit animals throughout the school.
+The Committee on Diversity and Inclusion aims to continue the Gung Ho initiative by infusing the three tenets of the spirit animals throughout the school.
 For example, faculty and staff came together in 2018 to create vision boards, representing the squirrel or the ultimate meaning of why they do what they do and for whom.
 Dean Lewis provided materials for all within the school to create a vision board, and vision boards can now be seen on many faculty and staff office doors and walls.

 In 2019-2020, it is the aim of the unit diversity officers to reintroduce Gung Ho and brainstorm with faculty and staff about infusing the way of the goose.
 Geese are known for their social support and praise of one another.
 In a previous organization led by the unit diversity officer, a creative compliment and praise system was developed to reward those in the school for both small and large achievements.